EBIvariation/vcf-validator/README.md

 The easiest way to build vcf-validator is using the Docker image provided with the source code.
 This will create an executable that can be run in any Linux machine.

-**Note:** If you are a Windows/OS-X user, you may follow a different set of steps for building a static docker based binary.
-After completing steps 1, 2.1 and 2.2 given below, head over to section [Alternative way to build (for Windows and Mac OS-X)](https://github.com/Anishka0107/vcf-validator/tree/docker_extend#alternative-way-to-build-for-windows-and-mac-os-x).
+**Note:** If you are an OS-X user, you may follow a different set of steps for building a static docker based binary.
+After completing steps 1, 2.1 and 2.2 given below, head over to section [Alternative way to build (for Mac OS-X)](https://github.com/Anishka0107/vcf-validator/tree/docker_extend#alternative-way-to-build-for-mac-os-x).

 1. Install and configure Docker following [their tutorial](https://docs.docker.com/engine/getstarted/).
 2. Create the Docker image: